MMaster/cpmvp/README.md

 ### Change your cp and mv behaviour

-You can install the binaries and use eg `cpg -g` and `mvg -g` instead of cp and mv:
+You can install the binaries and use eg `cpmvp-cp -g` and `cpmvp-mv -g` instead of cp and mv:

 ```
-sudo mv ./cpmvp/cpmvp-cp /usr/local/bin/cpg
+sudo mv ./cpmvp/cpmvp-cp /usr/local/bin/
-sudo mv ./cpmvp/cpmvp-mv /usr/local/bin/mvg
+sudo mv ./cpmvp/cpmvp-mv /usr/local/bin/
 ```

 Progress bar does not work with reflink (introduced v9.0 onwards).
 So reflink is disabled if using progress bar, left unchanged otherwise.